 The Bûche de Noël is a French Christmas cake that is shaped like a log.
-It is based on the tradition that a log was burnt on Christmas Eve in the hearth in families’ homes.
+It is based on the tradition of burning a log in the hearth in families’ homeson Christmas Eve.
 This was thought to be lucky.
 When the hearths were replaced by stoves, the tradition of eating a log-shaped cake instead of burning a wooden log started.

 The tradition of Advent wreath dates back to the 16th century, when it was used for the first time by German Lutheran Protestants.
 It consists of four candles fixed on a wreath of pine branches that is decorated with cones, berries, dried flowers and Christmas ornaments.
 The Advent wreath represents a kind of countdown to Christmas: three weeks before Christmas, one candle is lit, then two candles, then three and finally four are lit at Christmas.

 The Olentzero is a legendary character in the Basque Country, a region located partly in Spain and France.
 He probably has a pagan origin.
 According to tradition, on December 24, the Olentzero comes down from the mountains to visit the Basque villages and towns and give presents to the children.

 The Caga Tió goes back to a pre-Christian tradition in Catalonia and Aragon in Spain.
 It is a tree trunk covered with a blanket that has a painted face and sticks as legs.
 Children "feed" it, for example with sweets and fruits.
 At Christmas, they hit the Caga Tió with sticks while singing Christmas carols to make it “poop” gifts (that have previously been hidden under the blanket).